viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 One of the underlying ideas in this specification, is the notion of an intellectual entity (henceforth IE) consisting of one of more (digital) representations which, in turn, consist of a set of files.
 The [PREMIS Data Dictionary for Preservation Metadata](https://www.loc.gov/standards/premis/v3/premis-3-0-final.pdf) defines an IE as 'a distinct intellectual or artistic creation that is considered to be relevant to a designated community in the context of digital preservation'.
 Each IE may have one or more (digital) representations, defined by PREMIS as 'a set of files (including metadata) needed for a complete rendition of an intellectual entity'.
-It is up to the content partner to decide what is viewed as an intellectual entity and of which/how many representations it is made up.
+It is up to the content partner to decide what is viewed as an intellectual entity, of how many representations it is made up and of which files each representation consists.

+<mark>insert diagram PREMIS/Miel meemoo</mark>

+## Metadata in meemoo's SIP

+The metadata in meemoo's SIP can be divided into 4 categories: administrative, structural, descriptive and preservation metadata.

-This three-way distinction between an IE, a representation and a digital file allows for a flexible way to include (meta)data in the SIP.
+The three-way distinction between an IE, a representation and a digital file allows for a flexible way to include descriptive and preservation metadata.
-For example, it makes it possible to separate descriptive metadata about the content represented in a digital reproduction, from technical metadata purely about the digital reprodution itself.
+It makes it possible to separate metadata about the content represented in a digital reproduction, from metadata purely about the digital reprodution itself.

 Consider the example of a digitised newspaper edition with 10 pages.
 Each page is digitised separately as a TIFF file and a JPEG file, resulting in 20 digital reproductions.
 In this example we view the newspaper edition as a whole as the IE.
-We can then discern between two representations of the newspaper: a TIFF representation for e.g. high-resolution reproduction, and a JPEG representation for e.g. low-resolution browse copies on the web.
+We can then discern between two representations of the newspaper: a high-resolution representation for e.g. high-resolution reproduction, and a JPEG representation for e.g. low-resolution browse copies on the web.
 We can add descriptive metadata about both the newspaper edition (the IE) and the digital representations (the digital files contained in the TIFF and JPEG representations).

-In the case of our running example defined in the introduction.

 ## Hierarchical directory structure